-(a) All bills and resolutions shall be accompanied by the name or names of the Member or Members introducing the bill or resolution, shall have a title stating the subject matter contained therein and shall include the request number assigned to the bill or resolution by the staff of the House.

-- (b) Except as provided in subsection (c) of this section, no Member of the House of Representatives shall be the principal author of more than eight (8) bills or joint resolutions during a session of the Legislature. - (c) The provisions of subsection (b) of this section shall not apply to: - 1. bills containing appropriation matters of which the principal author is the Chair of the Appropriations and Budget Committee of the House, - 2. reapportionment bills, - 3. bills introduced for the purpose specified in Section 23.1 of Title 75 of the Oklahoma Statutes, - 4. bills introduced for the purpose of disapproving or approving agency rules pursuant to the Administrative Procedures Act, - 5. bills introduced for the purpose of implementing the Oklahoma Sunset Law, - 6. bills that only repeal or delete, without substantive replacement, provisions of the Oklahoma Statutes, - 7. bills initially introduced by the principal author in the Senate and for which the House Member is serving as principal author only at the request of the principal author in the Senate, - 8. simple or concurrent resolutions, and - 9. any other measure authorized by the Speaker.
+- (a) All bills and resolutions shall be accompanied by the name or names of the member or members introducing the bill or resolution, shall have a title stating the subject matter contained therein and shall include the request number assigned to the bill or resolution by the staff of the House. - (b) Except as provided in paragraph (c) of this section, no member of the House of Representatives shall be the principal author of more than eight (8) bills or joint resolutions during a session of the Legislature. - (c) The provisions of paragraph (b) of this section shall not apply to: - 1. measures containing budgetary matters of which the principal author is the Chairperson of the Appropriations and Budget Committee of the House; - 2. redistricting measures; - 3. bills introduced for the purpose specified in Section 23.1 of Title 75 of the Oklahoma Statutes; - 4. measures introduced for the purpose of disapproving or approving agency rules pursuant to the Administrative Procedures Act; - 5. bills introduced for the purpose of implementing the Oklahoma Sunset Law; - 6. bills that only repeal or delete, without substantive replacement, provisions of the Oklahoma Statutes; - 7. simple or concurrent resolutions; and - 8. any other measure authorized by the Speaker. - 6.5 Coauthors

-6.5 - Coauthors

-Coauthors of bills and resolutions added after introduction shall be indicated on the front page of a bill or resolution.
+Coauthors of bills and resolutions added after the introduction of a measure shall be indicated on the front page of a bill or resolution.